ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 UAVCAN allocator as a dedicated type; reporting a warning if memory leak is deetcted upon destruction
 ### Antipattern Category
+General:C:not_deallocating
 ### Keyword
 memory
 ### Note
+Same as previous Commit, this one also check if the blocks are deallocated duting the destruction.

 ## Commit #239
 ### Hash